ChidumamAmadi-Obi/CPU_Emulator/README.md

  - [ ] Modify Control Unit to decode & process binary instructions
  - [ ] Transition from 2D RAM to 1D
  - [ ] Run Bubble sorting Algorithm on CPU
- - [ ] Better Handling of edge cases
+ - [ ] Better Handling of edge cases on the CPU emulator